 The first challenge of the facilitator is to identify a group of experts who can contribute to the forecasting task.
 The usual suggestion is somewhere between 5 and 20 experts with diverse expertise.
 Experts submit forecasts and also provide detailed qualitative justifications for these.

 A key feature of the Delphi method is that the participating experts remain anonymous at all times.
 This means that the experts cannot be influenced by political and social pressures in their forecasts.
 Furthermore, all experts are given an equal say and all are held accountable for their forecasts.
 This avoids the situation where a group meeting is held and some members do not contribute, while others dominate.
 It also prevents members exerting undue influence based on seniority or personality.
 There have been suggestions that even something as simple as the seating arrangements in a group setting can influence the group dynamics.
-Furthermore, there is ample evidence that a group meeting setting promotes enthusiasm and influences individual judgement, leading to optimism and overconfidence.7
+Furthermore, there is ample evidence that a group meeting setting promotes enthusiasm and influences individual judgment, leading to optimism and overconfidence.10

 A by-product of anonymity is that the experts do not need to meet as a group in a physical location.
 An important advantage of this is that it increases the likelihood of gathering experts with diverse skills and expertise from varying locations.
 Furthermore, it makes the process cost-effective by eliminating the expense and inconvenience of travel, and it makes it flexible, as the experts only have to meet a common deadline for submitting forecasts, rather than having to set a common meeting time.